 Prednisone is a synthetic corticosteroid.
 A corticosteroid is a steroid hormone that is either naturally produced by our body or is synthetically man-made.
 Synthetic corticosteroids mimic the actions of naturally occurring corticosteroids.
 They’re used in people with adrenal glands that are unable to naturally produce adequate amounts of corticosteroids.

-There are two type of corticosteroids namely Glucocorticoids and Mineralocorticoids.
-Glucocorticoids are mainly used to suppress inflammation and immunity as well as breakdown fats, carbohydrates, and proteins.
+There are two types of corticosteroids namely Glucocorticoids and Mineralocorticoids.
+Glucocorticoids are mainly used to suppress inflammation and immunity as well as break down fats, carbohydrates, and proteins.
 Mineralocorticoids are mainly used to retain salt in your body as well as regulate your internal balance of salt and water.
-Between the two types, Prednisone is a synthetic glucocorticoid.
+Among the two types, Prednisone is a synthetic glucocorticoid.

 What Conditions Is Prednisone Used To Treat?

-Prednisone is used to treat many conditions such as but not limited to:
+Prednisone is used to treat many conditions not limited to:

 - Rheumatic disorders (i.e. psoriatic arthritis, rheumatoid arthritis, ankylosing spondylitis, bursitis, gout, or osteoarthritis)

 - Skin disorders (i.e. severe allergic reactions, mycosis fungoides (a form of lymphoma), psoriasis, or seborrhea)

 - Gastrointestinal disease (i.e. ulcerative colitis or Crohn’s disease)